harshit-862000/harshit-862000/README.md

 ## About Me

-I am an AI/ML Engineer with a focus on building production-ready **Large Language Model (LLM)** and **Retrieval-Augmented Generation (RAG)** systems.
+I am an AI Engineer with a focus on building production-ready **Large Language Model (LLM)** and **Retrieval-Augmented Generation (RAG)** systems.
 I enjoy working at the intersection of applied research and engineering — turning complex models into reliable, scalable applications.

 - Currently building **RAG pipelines** for intelligent document understanding using Mistral, LlamaIndex, and vector databases
 - Deepening expertise in **LangChain & LlamaIndex** — agentic workflows, memory management, and advanced retrieval strategies